How You Benefit From SAP Value Engineering

 A Methodology Born of Necessity and Forged in Steel

 The concept of Value Engineering has been well established since at least the 1950s when the US government mandated its use across the Department of Defense.
-Originally pioneered by GE's Lawrence Miles during WWII, he found himself in charge of procurement of raw materials during WWII when manufacturing was running at a wartime induced, fevered pitch.
+Originally pioneered by GE's (General Electric) Lawrence Miles during WWII, he found himself in charge of procurement of raw materials during WWII when manufacturing was running at a wartime induced, fevered pitch.

 He also found extreme difficulty in procuring materials, and like any good procurement manager, started to explore alternatives.
 Surprisingly, he often found alternative materials that were both cheaper and of higher quality.
 This realization led to the technique known as Value Analysis.
 Today, analyzing the life cycle cost of an item, from simple items to complex defense programs, is the norm.